typhoeus/typhoeus/UPGRADE.md

 #=> "HTTP/1.0 302 Found\r\nLocation: http://www.iana.org/domains/example/ [...]"
 ```

+### Params vs body

-3. Make sure every request sends proper params and body (especially POST/PUT). `:params` becomes url parameter and `:body` request body.
+Make sure every request sends proper params and body (especially POST/PUT). `:params` becomes url parameter and `:body` request body.
 Before params for POST was smashed into the body.

+### Configuration

-4. Create a global configuration in case you want to turn on verbose, memoize or block_connection:
+Create a global configuration in case you want to turn on verbose, memoize or block_connection:

 ```ruby
 Typhoeus.configure do |config|